 Today’s project is inspired by a card from Barefaced game about the different definitions of frottage .

-Now that you know what the slang term for frottage means , let me fill you in on the original definition of the word.
+Now that you know the slang version of “frottage”, let me fill you in on the original definition of the word.

 Frottage is a french word for rubbing.
 It’s an ancient art technique that surrealist artist, Max Ernst, brought back into popularity in the 1920’s.